 MOD B/18/55#11163

-52 6.4.1 Unless otherwise agreed, administrations* shall follow the relevant provisions as set out in Appendices 1 and 2.
+52 Unless otherwise agreed, operating agencies shall follow the relevant provisions as set out in Appendix 1.

 Reasons: Current Appendix 1 should be suppressed and Appendix 2 on maritime telecommunications should be maintained but renumbered to Appendix 1, so this provision should be amended accordingly.